ditatechwriter/dita_stuff/docs/other-project-functionality.md

 ---
-author: [Michael McLoughlin, Michael McLoughlin]
+author: Michael McLoughlin
 publisherinformation: V1.0
 ---

 # Other things you can do with project files

 There are a couple of other things you can do with project files.
 You can publish deliverables from several different project files at once, or just one deliverable from a project file containing several.
-You can also use the DITA `deliverables` command as a quick and easy way to see what deliverables a project file contains.
+You can also use the DITA `deliverables` command as a way to see what deliverables a project file contains.

 ## Using multiple project files together